Florida Labor Laws Guide

 Fluctuating Workweek Method (FWW) in Florida

-So, if employees have a fixed salary and their workweek is “fluctuating” — sometimes they work 40 hours a week, sometimes more, or less — they are entitled to this overtime rate.
+So, if employees have a fixed salary and their workweek is “fluctuating” — sometimes they work 40 hours a week, sometimes more or less — they are entitled to this overtime rate.

-Take a look at the example:
+Take a look at an example:

 $900 / 45 = $20 per hour